VariableDeclarationUsageDistance

 5.8 |

-validateBetweenScopes | Allow to calculate the distance between declaration of variable and its first usage in the different scopes. | boolean | false |
+validateBetweenScopes | Allow to calculate the distance between a variable's declaration and its first usage across different scopes. | boolean | false |

 5.8 |